omarvsoft/new-architecture-mock-up/config-server/README.md

 * Basic autentication
   * SECRET_CONFIG_SERVER_USER
   * SECRET_CONFIG_SERVER_PASSWORD
-* Encrypt key-store (It permit the encryption and decryption of sensitive information in the Git repository.)
+* Encrypt key-store (It permits the encryption and decryption of sensitive information in the Git repository.)
-  * SECRET_KEY_STORE_LOCATION (the location where the Java Key Store is located)
+  * SECRET_KEY_STORE_LOCATION (the path where the Java Key Store is located)
   * SECRET_KEY_STORE_PASSWORD (the password of the key store)
   * SECRET_KEY_STORE_ALIAS (the alias of the key store)
   * SECRET_KEY_STORE_SECRET (the secret of the key store)